|

 Nakiye Elgun also spoke out for the rights of children in the 1930s

 A statue was erected to Edip behind the Milyon Taşı in Sultanahmet but I don’t know if it’s still there.
-As for Elgün, all that remains are a street named for her in Osmanbey and this plaque.
+As for Elgün, all that remains are a street named for her in Osmanbey and the plaque in the above picture.
 I’d love if next time you visit Kadıköy, you take the time to pay your respects to this remarkable women who helped create Istanbul.
 Even better, take a selfie and post it on social media.
+NOTE: around July 2024 the plaque was removed as the building is being reconstructed.
+I’ll keep you posted as to it’s whereabouts).

 Hünkar Kasrı